-Generally, that'd be your web browser, calendar app maybe, it all depends on what you use.
+Generally, that'd be your web browser, calendar app may be, that sort of thing, the stuff use every day, it all depends on what you use.

 Adding and removing programs from the Taskbar is called PINNING TO TASKBAR & UNPINNING FROM TASKBAR.

-It works just the same as pinning and unpinning to the Start Panel we looked at earlier.
+It works just the same as pinning and unpinning to the Start Screen we looked at earlier.

 To remove an icon from the Taskbar, right-click it, then left-click UNPIN FROM TASKBAR.

-The icon will disappear, but the program it relates to hasn't been deleted or uninstalled, it's just been moved from the Taskbar.
+The icon will disappear, but the program it relates to hasn't been deleted or uninstalled, it's just been removed from the Taskbar.

 Space on the Taskbar is obviously limited by the size of your screen.
 So it makes sense to remove anything that isn't being used.

 To place a program onto the Taskbar from the Desktop.